spicysomtam/k3s-aws-cluster/README.md

 ### kubeconfig can be displayed to master0 console

 There is the terraform varible `kubeconfig_on_console` to tell the kubeconfig to be displayed on the console of master0.
-Default is `0` meaning don't display to the console; `1` means display to the console.
+Default is `false` meaning don't display to the console; `true` means display to the console.

 Then you can use the aws cli to get the kubeconfig:
 ```